tobealive/docs/docs/concepts/generics.md

 In the first case `compare` will be generated for type `int` and called with `int` and `int` parameters.

-If you try to pass `"b"` instead of `0`, you will get a compilation error:
+If you try to pass `'b'` instead of `0`, you will get a compilation error:

 ```v failcompile
 println(compare[int](0, 'b'))